 There is a reason why Canada is so sparsely populated and why California is so jam-packed, namely due to the climate.
 Most of the climate in Canada gets very cold and uninhabitable that survivability is limited to a select area.
 The ecological carrying capacity of the land in spite of having some of the largest reserves of wild game on the planet simply cannot sustain large numbers of people using non-replenishable hunter-gathering methods.

 Methods that many people will try to revert back to after grid down scenario happens.
 Accessing most of this pristine wilderness without modern technology whether, by air, boat or land is almost impossible.
+One of the major differences between prepping in Canada and in the US are the gun laws, while you can own almost any type of bug out gun in the US, Canada has far stricter laws regarding any kind of guns.

 The most human-friendly of the many biomes that characterize Canada’s landscape is the Pacific North West also known as the West Coast.
 This lies in the province known as British Columbia, the environment of British Columbia is a very dense old growth forest for the most part and lots of this is temperate rainforest.
 Towards the interior of British Columbia, there are more alpine mountainous regions and the lower interior of BC is also one of the warmest climates in Canada.